Pets and Rabies

 Films like “Old Yeller” and “Cujo” taught us that pets inflicted with rabies foam at the mouth and become madly aggressive, trying to bite anything—or anyone—that crosses their path.

 While not common, your pet could become infected with the rabies virus.
 If this happens, the death of your pet is imminent.
 The good news: you can take preventive measures to protect your pet—and the rest of your family.

-Of those rabies cases, 4.2 percent included cats (247 cases) and 1.5 percent included dogs (85 cases).
+Of those rabies cases, 276 were cats and 62 were dogs.
 The American Association of Feline Practitioners (AAFP) reports that since 1980, more cases of rabies have been reported in cats than in dogs in the United States.

 Immunizing dogs and cats against rabies provides the only "buffer" between wildlife and humans.
 Coming into contact with wild animals who are not vaccinated increases the possibility of infection.
 If you have hunting dogs or dogs who accompany you on hikes and outdoor activities, it's in your pet's best interest to consider a rabies vaccination.

 Rabies is a disease of all warm-blooded mammals and is universally fatal if an anti-rabies treatment is not carried out immediately.

 The transmission of rabies almost always occurs as a result of an infected animal biting a non-infected animal.
 The virus that causes the disease is spread by the saliva of infected animals.
 It travels through the nerves to the spinal cord and up into the brain, where it multiplies rapidly before spreading to other parts of the body, including the salivary glands.

 The time between being bitten and developing disease can vary from a few days to months or, occasionally, years.
 After the virus reaches the brain your pet will show one, two, or all of the three different rabies phases.